t-sin/mark/README.md

-# Mark - A squirrel who implemented
+# Mark - A squirrel who is implemented

 > Mark wakes up.
 > --- "The Squirrel Awakes" by Toh Enjoe